hexanal/fredmercy-blog/NOTES.md

 # NOTES

+## October 29, 2020

+`9:10am:`

+- Probably won't be working too hard on this today.
+Pretty busy with actual work.
+- maybe I should push all of that right now, just so I feel like I'm making progress
+- then I will feel more inclined to experiment on other aspects of the project
+- I'll go ahead and copy the long-ass roadmap-y thing I wrote earlier, and dump it into a ROADMAP.md file to keep track of my progress

 ## October 27, 2020

+`~9:00am:`

 - working hard (with a headache, too!) at solving that `relationship` issue
   - I think I got it... but it's weird.
 I feel like I should take some CS courses and really master tree traversal, graphs, and all that